variantstudios/wisdomwaysacupuncture.com/_posts/2018-06-30-what-does-8220balance8221-actually-mean-in-the-acupuncture-clinic-how-to-know-if-you8217re-balanced-and-how-we-get-you-back-to-balance.md

 But I let this go on for a DAY, before I do something about it.

-  And that&#8217;s what I try to teach my patients: the tiniest symptom is your body talking to you.
-You don&#8217;t have to stress about it or become obsessive about every niggling sensation, but you *do* need to learn if those symptoms mean you&#8217;ve hit your weak point, and it&#8217;s time for a course correction.
+And that’s what I try to teach my patients: the tiniest symptom is your body talking to you.
+You don’t have to stress about it or become obsessive about every niggling sensation, but you *do* need to learn if those symptoms mean you’ve hit your weak point, and it’s time for a course correction.

 **Do you need some help with a course correction?
 If so, you can [schedule an acupuncture appointment online now](http://www.wisdomwaysacupuncture.com/acupuncture-appointment-scheduling/), or call (970) 227-3077**